belajarpowershell/kubernetes-lab/kubernetes-lab-setup/Document/106-alpine1-tftp.md

 # Update in.tftpd configuration
 vi /etc/conf.d/in.tftpd
-  #change or update row to reflect correct path
+  #change or update row to reflect the path /srv/tftp/
   INTFTPD_PATH="/srv/tftp/"

 #check in.tftpd  service status